 No treatment is necessary.
 Nabothian cysts do not cause any problems.

 Nabothian cysts do not cause any harm.
 They are a benign condition.

-This condition is usually discovered during a routine pelvic examination.
+Most of the time, this condition is found during a routine pelvic exam.

 There is no known prevention.

 Choby BA.
 Cervical polyps.
 In: Pfenninger JL, Fowler GC, eds.
 Pfenninger and Fowler's Procedures for Primary Care.
 3rd ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 135.

 Lentz GM.
 History, physical examination, and preventive health care.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 7.

 - Last reviewed on 11/5/2015